 Cooking with kids helps them be more involved with their food and in turn, helps them want to try a wider variety of things.
 Kids are 80% more likely to try something they helped make.
 It’s a great way to open up new flavors for kids.
 Click here to see some of the other benefits of cooking with kids.

 Pretzel dough is simple to make and the kids can work it for a few minutes or an hour, whatever feels right for them.
-It doesn’t matter that much to the pretzel.
+It doesn’t matter that much to the pretzel snacks.
 Once the kids roll out all the snakes, you can let them form them into whatever shaped pretzels they want.
-It’s art and food, two for one special.
+It’s art and food, a two-for-one special.

 Be sure when you are cooking with kids, to get your ingredients ready ahead of time.
 You can let the kids pour the ingredients in the bowl for this dough, or you can make the dough yourself and let them use it already made.

 Either way is a winner and you need to do what works for you.
 Making your life easier should be the goal of every activity you do with your children.
 Childcare of any kind can become overwhelming if you don’t take care of yourself as well.

 I make my pretzels out of half whole wheat flour and half white and they qualify for the food program whole-grain requirement.
 You can make yours with whatever combination you chose.
 Try not to make cooking with kids too complicated.
 All you need is a little flour, salt, and yeast to get some yummy pretzels going.

 Homemade Pretzel Snacks

 - 1 tablespoon yeast

 - 1 teaspoon salt